PitPik/circularjs/simple-example/README.md

 });
 ```

-The main differences besides using Klasses is the usage of the element itself in place of the selector.
-So the first parameter passed to ```circular.component``` is skipped and herefore the ```element``` property is used in the configuration.
+The main differences besides using Klasses is the usage of the element itself in place of a selector.
+So the first parameter passed to ```circular.component``` is skipped and herefor the ```element``` property is used in the configuration.
 The template is taken out of the markup and placed into the configuration.

 For the rest, it is quite the same as was before.

+This way you can add methods to your Klass to make your component controllable from outside (besides using other subscribers).
+You might want to refactor the static function ```$$``` to export the instances so you have access / references to them.

 ## Refactoring (even more) of template